CASE STUDY 1

 Disturbing Tha Peace Records Logo

-• The phrase disturbing the peace was confused with Disturbing Tha Peace Records.
-The name caused a challenge in connecting with external partners and sponsors and caused fear and confusion particularly with consumers.
+• The name “disturbing the peace” made connecting external partners and sponsors challenging and caused fear and confusion, particularly with consumers.

 SOLUTIONS